How can we assist you? Book an appointment with us today!

 Image 3

-• Short-term Capital Gain: Properties owned for one year or less fall into this category and are taxed at your ordinary income tax rate, potentially reaching up to 37%.
+• Short-term Gains: Assets held for a year or less are taxed at your standard income rate, often reaching up to 37%.

 Share this article...